InnoSWP/05-DocPdf-Converter/README.md

 6. Set parameters: "runserver"
 7. Make sure that here is configured your environment

-* After running the local server go on 127.0.0.1 and click on link right next "converter" in the opened window.
+* After running the local server, go on 127.0.0.1 and click on the link right next the "converter" in the opened window.
 * The main page will be opened.
 There you will see two buttons: "Choose files" and "Convert".
-* You can choose files on your machine and after that convert them by clicking same-called buttons.
+* You can choose files on your machine, and after that convert them by clicking the same-called button.
-* Depends on the amount of choosed files you will receive single-converted file(if you choosed one file) or arcive of files otherwise.
+* Depending on the amount of choosed files, you will receive a single-converted file (if you choosed one file) or an archive of files otherwise.

 ## Framework and technology
 ### Frontend